oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 using the following parameter:

 "response_type":
 :    REQUIRED.
-The value MUST be "code" for requesting an
+The value MUST be `code` for requesting an
      authorization code as described by {{authorization-request}}, or a registered extension value as described by {{new-response-types}}.

-Extension response types MAY contain a space-delimited (%x20) list of values, where the order of values does not matter (e.g., response type "a b" is the same as "b a").
+Extension response types MAY contain a space-delimited (%x20) list of values, where the order of values does not matter (e.g., response type `a b` is the same as `b a`).
 The meaning of such composite response types is defined by their respective specifications.

 For example, OpenID Connect defines `response_type=id_token` as well as a few